Contact POD (x44606; x43693; firstname.lastname@example.org).

 Ten and half days (over a period of approximately eight months) plus a two-hour induction and two, two-hour tutorials.

-All classroom workshops will be run at POD House (31 Pritchatts Road).
+All classroom workshops will be run at Park House Annexe (Situated at G19 in the green zone on the campus map).
 You will be required to complete and submit:

 - Six work based written assignments

 - A problem solving and change report

 - Unit reflection documents and personal development plan